 If you’re out on a gale-force windy day, don’t expect any serene lake shots.
 You need that water to be perfectly still for good reflections.
 A mild, occasional wind is fine, just stick around and wait for it to die down.
 You only need a few minutes.
 Bring a camp chair and thermos, then sit while you wait for the perfect moment.
 It’ll come.

 Use a polarizer (and shoot two versions)

 If you shoot lake scenes without a polarizer you’ll get a lovely mirror-like reflection, but you might be missing out on some interesting details under the water in the foreground.
 I like to take at least two shots with my polarizer in different positions.
-One shot will give me the maximum reflection while the other shot will reduce that reflection to reveal the details under the water.
-I can then easily blend these two exposures in Photoshop to get the best mixture of reflection and water detail.
+One shot will give me the maximum reflection, while the other shot will reduce that reflection to reveal the details under the water.
+I can then easily blend the two exposures in Photoshop to get the best mixture of reflection and water detail.

 Adjust your angle